craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-22-ranking-certifications-difficulty.md

 ---
 layout: post
 title: Ranking my Certifications in difficulty
 subtitle: “Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid. - Albert Einstein
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid." - Albert Einstein
+nav_order: 103
+parent: Blog
 permalink: /blog/certs-difficulty
 ---